Jeff-LiangF/streamv2v/demo_w_camera/README.md

 [![Video](http://img.youtube.com/vi/k-DmQNjXvxA/0.jpg)](https://www.youtube.com/watch?v=k-DmQNjXvxA)

-This example, based on this [MPJEG server](https://github.com/radames/Real-Time-Latent-Consistency-Model/), runs image-to-image with a live webcam feed or screen capture on a web browser.
+This example, based on this [MPJEG server](https://github.com/radames/Real-Time-Latent-Consistency-Model/), runs video-to-video with a live webcam feed or screen capture on a web browser.

+Tested with VSCode with remote GPU server.
+The Live Server extension would help to open the local Chorme page.

 ## Usage